 *Taken from Archdiocese of Santa Fe, Godparent (Sponsor) Agreement, September 2005

-No. You can attend class at any Catholic Church that offers baptism preparation Class.
-Please include a copy of your class certificate with your paperwork.
+No. You can go to any Catholic Church that offers a baptism preparation Class.
+You must attend an in person class.
+Please include a copy of your class certificate with your paperwork if you are not able to attend the class at Immaculate Heart.
+On line classes are not permitted.

 YES!
 The consent of at least one parent is required to have your child baptized.

-Only ONE Catholic Godparent is required, but you can choose to have TWO.
-For both to be Godparents they both must meet the requirements for a Catholic Godparent.
-No more than 2 are permitted.
+Only ONE Catholic Godparent is required, but you can choose to have TWO- one male, and one female.
+Sponsors must meet the requirements for a Catholic Godparent.

 No. You are required to have a least ONE Catholic Godparent that meets all the requirements.